aforde17/CAPP30239_FA22/week_03/README.md

     - Source Type: Primary

 2. Covid-19 Stay-at-Home Policy
-    - Collection indicator and date variables as to whether a state enacted a state-wide stay-at-home order or not, and if it did, when the order was enacted and rescinded.
+    - Collection of indicator and date variables as to whether a state enacted a state-wide stay-at-home order or not, and if it did, when the order was enacted and rescinded.
     - https://www.nytimes.com/interactive/2020/us/coronavirus-stay-at-home-order.html
     - Source Type: Secondary